 Conclusion

-To maintain the safety of commercial buildings and prolongs their operability, all commercial buildings need some level of upkeep.
+To maintain the safety of commercial buildings and prolong their operability, all commercial buildings need some level of upkeep.
 When performed correctly, preventive maintenance is a kind of proactive maintenance that may help extend the service life of equipment while also preventing equipment failure.
 Preventive maintenance strategies also reduce total maintenance costs.
 While reactive maintenance is often associated with unforeseen downtime and high repair or replacement costs.